friedelschoen/gitin/README.md

 # `gitin` - Static Git Page Generator

-`gitin` generates static HTML pages for a git repository.
+`gitin` generates static HTML pages for a Git repository.

 ## Usage

 ### `gitin`

-`gitin` is used to generate static pages for a git repository.
+`gitin` is used to generate static pages for a Git repository.

 ```bash
 gitin [-fhsuvV] [-C workdir] [-d destdir] repos...